zaploink/moudi-oracle/README.md

 # Tasks

-## TODO selector
+## Organizer + Location selector
-in: "remainder" list + last organizer
+in: state
-out: updated "done" list + mail
+out: updated state
-- select organizer (on init/first run)
+- select organizer (on init/first run) from organizer list, compare with last history
-- select tramline (from remaining list) and put into done list
+- select tramline (from tramline list), filtered by history
 - if not init select alternate organizer and set as "last organizer"
-- store lists
+- store lists/state
 - send mail to organizer with tramline

 ## Restaurant selector (simple)